TYPO3-extensions/sphinx/Documentation/UserManual/SphinxDocumentationViewer/Index.rst

 	The Sphinx Documentation Viewer supports two types of extension's manual:

 	#.
 Standard documentation layout with the a whole Sphinx project stored within ``EXT:<extension-key>/Documentation/``, with the master document named ``Index.rst``
 	#.
-Simple ReStructuredText README file as seen on Github or Bitbucket and saved as ``EXT:<extension-key>/README.rst``
+Simple reStructuredText README file as seen on Github or Bitbucket and saved as ``EXT:<extension-key>/README.rst``

 According to the selected layout, the main document is: